rosvik/raycast-public-transport/README.md

 ![Screenshot](metadata/raycast-departures-1.png)

-### View details
+### View detailed departure info

-To see detailed information about a departure, press Enter.
+To see more information about a departure, press Enter.
 This will show a list of upcoming stops, as well as scheduled the scheduled arrival times.
 All other departure times are real-time, which is a best-guess estimate based on data like the current location of the vehicle.

 ![Screenshot](metadata/raycast-departures-2.png)

-### Quick access to more detailed information on the web
+### Quick access to more information on the web

 To see more options about a stop place or departure, you can open the actions panel with ⌘K.